tigergraph/gsql-graph-algorithms/algorithms/GraphML/Embeddings/FastRP/README.md

 ```

 ### Multiple machines(cluster) or Single Machine?
-If the data is on a single machine, proceed to the next section
+If the data is on a single machine, proceed to the next section.
+\
 If the data is spread across multiple machines, include the `DISTRIBUTED` GSQL keyword in the header of the `tg_fastRP_query` query
 ```bash
 # Change first header to the second header